mendelt/secure-programming-rust/presentation.md

   * No null-references
   * No unhandled errors
 * Lots of other bugs are caught too
-  * Pre- and post-conditions can be encoded in types
+  * Pre-, post-conditions and invariants can be encoded in types
-* Rust allows you to express 'valid' behavior in types
   * The compiler can do (limited) static analysis

 ---